mmcatdb/mmcat/documentation/content/en/aimm/mcts-optimizer.md

 neo4j/edbt-{scale}
 ```

+The runner supports two latency workflows:

-For each candidate assignment, latency is estimated by loading the driver
+- live flat-model prediction, where each candidate latency is estimated by
-specific flat model, fetching a non-executing plan, and predicting from that
+  loading the driver-specific flat model, fetching a non-executing plan, and
-plan.
+  predicting from that plan,
+- offline MCTS, where the runner loads a precomputed latency matrix and never
+  connects to the database instances during search.

 ## Storage Model